 - (xvi) Private Property Owners: Private property owners are persons who have legal title to structures, land or other assets.
-These property owners are entitled to compensation under the Tamil Nadu Highways Act, 2001. - (xvii) Displaced Household (DH): Any household living, cultivating land or carrying on business, trade or any other occupation within the Corridor of Impact (CoI) who are impacted by the project is a Displaced Household.
-All the members of a DH in the project will be treated as DPs. - (xviii) Displaced Person (DP): Any individual or part of the DHs living, cultivating land or carrying on business, trade or any other occupation within the Corridor of Impact (Col) who are impacted by the project is a Displaced Person (DP). - (xix) Permanent Buildings: Buildings of a permanent construction type with reinforced concrete or Madras terrace roofs. - (xx) Replacement Cost: The amount required for an affected person to replace the lost asset through purchase in the open market. - (xxi) Residual Land: Residual land can be defined as the remaining portion of land left with the owner of the holding after acquisition of land by the project. - (xxii) Small Farmer: A cultivator with an un-irrigated land holding up to two hectares or with an irrigated land holding up to one hectare, but more than the holding of a marginal farmer. - (xxiii) Semi-Permanent Building: Buildings of a semi-permanent type with tiled roof and walls not of concrete or permanent brickwork. - (xxiv) Severance of Land: Severance of land can be defined as division of a land holding caused due to acquisition of land mainly for laying new project alignment, such as a bypass or a re-alignment. - (xxv) Squatter: Any person occupying structures entirely within the RoW (with no legal rights to occupy that parcel of land) for residential and/or business purposes, is a squatter. - (xxvi) Tenant: Any person by whom or on whose account rent is payable for any property. - (xxvii) Women Headed Household (WHH): A household that is headed by a woman and does not have an adult male earning member is a Woman Headed Household.
-This woman may be a widowed, separated or deserted person. - (xxviii) Vulnerable Group (VG): Vulnerable Group includes but is not limited to the following categories: (i) DPs falling under 'Below Poverty Line' (BPL) category, as identified by the Planning Commission of India's State specific rural poverty line and updated to current period using CPIRL; (ii) landless people; (iii) persons who belong to Scheduled Castes (SC) and Scheduled Tribes (ST); (iv) Women Headed Households; (v) Children and elderly people2, including orphans and destitute; and (vi) Physically and mentally challenged / disabled people.
+These property owners are entitled to compensation under the Tamil Nadu Highways Act, 2001. - (xvii) Affected Families (AF): Any family living, cultivating land or carrying on business, trade or any other occupation within the Corridor of Impact (CoI) who are impacted by the project is a Affected Family.
+All the members of a DH in the project will be treated as DPs. - (xviii) Affected Person (AP): Any individual or part of the DHs living, cultivating land or carrying on business, trade or any other occupation within the Corridor of Impact (Col) who are impacted by the project is a Affected Person (AP). - (xix) Displaced Families (DF): Any family living, cultivating land or carrying on business, trade or any other occupation within the Corridor of Impact (CoI) who are impacted by the project and is either physically or economically displaced, such affected families are Displaced Families.
+All the members of a DF in the project will be treated as Displaced Persons (DPs)\. - (xx) Permanent Buildings: Buildings of a permanent construction type with reinforced concrete or Madras terrace roofs. - (xxi) Replacement Cost: The amount required for an affected person to replace the lost asset through purchase in the open market. - (xxii) Residual Land: Residual land can be defined as the remaining portion of land left with the owner of the holding after acquisition of land by the project. - (xxiii) Small Farmer: A cultivator with an un-irrigated land holding up to two hectares or with an irrigated land holding up to one hectare, but more than the holding of a marginal farmer. - (xxiv) Semi-Permanent Building: Buildings of a semi-permanent type with tiled roof and walls not of concrete or permanent brickwork. - (xxv) Severance of Land: Severance of land can be defined as division of a land holding caused due to acquisition of land mainly for laying new project alignment, such as a bypass or a re-alignment. - (xxvi) Squatter: Any person occupying structures entirely within the RoW (with no legal rights to occupy that parcel of land) for residential and/or business purposes, is a squatter. - (xxvii) Tenant: Any person by whom or on whose account rent is payable for any property. - (xxviii) Women Headed Family (WHF): A family that is headed by a woman and does not have an adult male earning member is a Woman Headed Family.
+This woman may be a widowed, separated or deserted person. - (xxix) Vulnerable Group (VG): Vulnerable Group includes but is not limited to the following categories: (i) DPs falling under 'Below Poverty Line' (BPL) category, as identified by the Planning Commission of India's State specific rural poverty line and updated to current period using CPIRL; (ii) landless people; (iii) persons who belong to Scheduled Castes (SC) and Scheduled Tribes (ST); (iv) Women Headed Families; (v) Children and elderly people, including orphans and destitute; and (vi) Physically and mentally challenged / disabled people.

-2 PAPs up to 14 years have been considered as children, while those over 60 years of age have been considered as elderly people in the project.
+&lt;sup>2 PAPs up to 14 years have been considered as children, while those over 60 years of age have been considered as elderly people in the project.